1. Why are we in a trade war?

 4. What’s happened with tariffs?

 Trump started in January 2018 with levies on imported washing machines and solar panels to protect U.S. producers.
-He then hit steel and aluminum imports from a variety of countries on national security grounds, arguing that a weakened U.S. industry would be less able to build tanks and other weaponry in a military crisis.
-Tariffs on goods specifically from China kicked in starting in July 2018.
+He then hit steel and aluminum imports from several countries on national security grounds, arguing that a weakened U.S. industry would be less able to build weaponry in a crisis.
+Tariffs on goods specifically from China started in July 2018.
 China responded in kind.
-A truce was called in December, and a deal seemed to be in the offing until May, when Trump started raising tariffs again on a scale not seen in decades, provoking further retaliation.
-Trump and Chinese President Xi Jinping agreed to restart talks at the Group of 20 summit in Japan on June 29, averting another threatened round of tariff increases, at least temporarily.
+Before the year ended a truce was called and a deal seemed to be in the offing until May 2019, when Trump started raising tariffs again on a scale not seen in decades, provoking further retaliation.
+Trump and Chinese President Xi Jinping agreed in June to restart talks.
+Then Trump, claiming China had failed to keep a promise to buy more from American farmers, threatened a 10% tariff on all remaining imports from China, including consumer staples such as clothes, shoes and electronics.
+(Some took effect on Sept.
+1, others were delayed until mid-December.)
+China announced countermeasures and Trump promised another escalation in October, then put it on hold.
+In November, both sides said tariffs could be rolled back in phases as part of an initial trade deal in the works.

 6. Is Trump’s strategy working?

-The U.S. trade deficit increased to a 10-year high of $621 billion in 2018.
+The U.S. trade deficit increased to a 10-year high of $621 billion in 2018, and the trend was continuing in 2019.
 Economists say the trade war actually helped to widen the gap by contributing to an economic slowdown in China and Europe.
 Meanwhile, American farmers have lost markets and income as China and other trading partners raised tariffs in retaliation.
-Trump is holding tight to his view that the trade war is helping the U.S. economy: gross domestic product in the first quarter grew at a solid 3.1%, in part because of a boost from net exports.
-But analysts surveyed by Bloomberg project that gains will cool to 1.8% in the second quarter, a two-year low, as Trump’s trade policies and slower global growth make companies more hesitant to hire and spend.
+Trump is holding tight to his view that the trade war is helping the U.S. economy, although some economists are warning of recession risk.
+U.S. gross domestic product grew in the third quarter at a 1.9% annualized rate, better than analysts had forecast but below Trump’s goal of 3% annual growth.

-Analysis by Bloomberg Economics shows that for the thousands of categories of Chinese goods that saw tariffs imposed from July 2018, U.S. imports were down 26% year-on-year in the first quarter of 2019.
-In the same period, Taiwan and South Korea saw sales of electronics components accelerate and Vietnam saw the same with furniture -— a sign that tariffs have accelerated the shift of low valued-added manufacturing out of China.
-Giant Manufacturing Co. the world’s biggest bicycle maker started moving production of U.S.-bound orders out of its China facilities to its home base in Taiwan as soon as it heard Trump threaten tariff action in September.
+The UN report found that exports of Chinese goods hit by the tariffs dropped 25% in the first half of 2019, for a loss of $35 billion.
+That’s consistent with an earlier analysis by Bloomberg Economics that showed U.S. imports of Chinese goods hit by tariffs in 2018 were down 26% year-on-year in the first quarter of 2019.
+In the same period, Taiwan and South Korea saw sales of electronics components accelerate, and Vietnam saw the same with furniture -— a sign that tariffs have accelerated the shift of low-end manufacturing out of China.
+Giant Manufacturing Co., the world’s biggest bicycle maker, started moving production of U.S.-bound orders out of its China facilities to its home base in Taiwan as soon as it heard Trump threaten tariff action in September.
+In another warning sign for China, factory prices have been falling, reflecting a weakening domestic economy.

 8. Who else is vulnerable?